JGN1/ewd-api-labs-2023/README.md

   };
 ~~~

-I then utilised the authorization header in my fetch request as follows for protected route calls...
+I then utilised the authorization header in my fetch request as follows for protected API route calls...
 ~~~JavaScript
 export const getApiMovieReviews = (movieId) => {
     return fetch(